The Pitfalls of KV Cache Compression: The Two Facets of Degradation in Compression

+KV cache compression can be applied either offline to a fixed prefix or online during autoregressive decoding.
+Offline compression operates on known, fixed prompt prefixes, typically reused over many queries.
+Global information, such as attention from tokens later in the sequence, can be used to decide which KV entries to retain.
+Online compression is used during autoregressive decoding to maintain a KV cache budget.
+The model can receive an unbounded sequence of tokens, and must decide, at each step, which tokens to evict.
+Future tokens are unknown, so eviction strategies have to make greedy decisions.
+In this paper, we investigate the pitfalls of \emph{offline} KV cache compression, focusing on system prompts as a case study.

-\section{The two facets of degradation in compression}
+\section{The Two Facets of Degradation in Compression}

-As a first step towards exploring the effects of KV cache compression in instruction following, we evaluate the StreamingLLM eviction policy \citep{xiao2023efficient}, on the IFEval dataset \citep{ifeval}.
-The IFEval dataset is a benchmark designed to evaluate large language model instruction following with specific, verifiable constraints.
-We evaluate on all 541 prompts of a modified version of the IFEval dataset \citep{mu2025closerlookpromptrobustness} in order to maintain consistency with later experiments.
-We use \llama{}.1 8B \citep{llama3} and \qwen{}.5 14B \citep{qwen2} for all of our experiments.
+As a first step towards exploring the effects of KV cache compression in instruction following, we evaluate the StreamingLLM eviction policy \citep{xiao2023efficient} on the IFEval dataset \citep{ifeval}.
+IFEval is a benchmark designed to evaluate LLM instruction following with specific, verifiable constraints.
+We evaluate on all 541 prompts of a modified version of IFEval \citep{mu2025closerlookpromptrobustness} in order to maintain consistency with later experiments.
+We use \llama{} 8B \citep{llama3} and \qwen{}.5 14B \citep{qwen2} for all of our experiments.
 We only compress the query (i.e.\ IFEval instructions) and generate answers through greedy decoding. \Cref{fig:instructions} (top) shows the effect of KV cache compression on subsets of IFEval for single- (top left) and multi-instruction (top right).
-The $x$-axis varies the compression ratio $r$, given by the number of evicted entries over the total number of KV cache entries.
-When $r=0$, no compression is applied; when $r=1$ all entries are evicted.
+The $x$-axis varies the compression ratio $r$, defined as the number of evicted entries divided by the total number of KV cache entries.
+When $r=0$, no compression is applied; when $r=1$, all entries are evicted.
 We call the performance of an instruction as a function of the compression ratio the \emph{degradation curve} of that instruction.

 We zoom in on the interval $[0.3,0.9]$ to better highlight the differences in degradation for each instruction class.
-For example, although the language instruction class\footnote{We defer to \cite{ifeval} for a detailed description of instruction classes.} is almost always accurately followed when $r$ is small in the multi-instruction scenario, it quickly deteriorates as more compression is applied.
+For example, although the language instruction class\footnote{We defer to \citet{ifeval} for a detailed description of instruction classes.} is almost always accurately followed when $r$ is small in the multi-instruction scenario, it quickly deteriorates as more compression is applied.
 This brings us to the first pitfall one should be aware of when utilizing KV cache compression.

 \begin{pitfall} Instructions do not degrade at the same rate under KV compression. \end{pitfall} Although this may seem like an unsurprising observation, this phenomenon can cause unforeseen consequences, as we shall see in \Cref{sec:sysprompt}.
 We shall now argue that \Cref{pitfall:degradation} is driven by two facets of performance degradation.